 This type of design means that you earn less with a small team.
 However, the overall potential for team earnings ends up higher, as you earn a higher percentage from your lower levels.
 As the previous image shows, the lower levels in your team can end up being much larger than the earlier ones.

 Of course, this assumes that you end up with a large team.
 Many people won’t, as recruiting is much more difficult than it first sounds.

 You can also earn through bonuses.
-One of these is a First Order Bonus, which offers 15% bonus when Preferred Customers are recruited.
+One of these is a First Order Bonus, which offers a 15% bonus when Preferred Customers are recruited.

 Another is the Infinity Bonus.
-This allows high level distributors to earn from many generations in their downline.
+This allows high-level distributors to earn from many generations in their downline.
 The amounts that distributors earn aren’t stated, nor are the requirements.